-How much good stuff you need
+How much of the good stuff do I need?

 Volume